Bread roll: Arab world

 Bread rolls are popular in the Arab world and come in many varieties and names, "French-like" bread rolls exist in many forms.

 Eish fino is a baguette-like bread roll that is popular in Egypt.
-It is also known as Samouli bread (صامولي), or as "Samoon" bread (سمون), not to be confused with samoon bread.
+It is also known as Samouli bread (صامولي).
+"Samoon" bread (سمون, not to be confused with samoon bread) is used in the Arab world for a variety of medium to high rising breads, like burger buns.
 Other names for or varieties of bread rolls include hamam bread (حمام), popular in Jordan.

 Bread rolls are consumed in large quantities around the region, and are considered everyday items, to the extent that the price of some varieties of bread rolls is subsidized in some countries, like Jordan, Egypt, and Syria.